parishwadomkar/MATSim-Projects07-duesseldorf/README.md

     1. For example, one can disable lanes or run the 25pct scenario using the available options
 1. Start this scenario using the default config by running `java -jar matsim-duesseldorf-1.0.jar`
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.

+## More information

+Please visit https://vsp.berlin/simwrapper/komodnext to see application of the scenario.

+A description of the scenario and methology can be found in the Paper ["Investigation of the system-wide effects of intelligent infrastructure concepts with microscopic and mesoscopic traffic simulation"](https://elib.dlr.de/144810/)

+For more information about MATSim, see here: https://www.matsim.org/

+## Internal documentation

+Documents can be found at https://drive.google.com/drive/folders/1Xb7iXquDb9OCMZJC4MEp3h4tPEZtBw18?usp=drive_link and https://svn.vsp.tu-berlin.de/repos/shared-svn/projects/komodnext/doc/